Russells Point, Ohio: Government

 The village of Russells Point also owns local low power WRPO (93.5 FM), operated by Gray Fox Broadcasting as its locally originating community radio station.

-Russells Point was the locale of the now defunct Sandy Beach Amusement Park, which was razed in 1982 after years of deterioration.
-It closed due to financial difficulties and declining patrons in 1972.
-A photo showing the arch-shaped steel footbridge, the remnant of the park, is posted to the right of this article.

 Transportation

 Due to its location on the south shore of Indian Lake, Russells Point includes several highways.
 U.S. Route 33 is the main street in Russells Point, and State Routes 366 and 708 are also important.
 State Route 720 begins on the northwestern side of the village.

 Commercial ports

 Maritime access is available at several commercial establishments, including restaurants, which have docks for boats.